MT0814/Week3-HW-Javascript/README.md

 ## My Task

-Applied what I learned and
+Applied what I learned from week3, like var, if statement, window.alert/confirm, for-loop, Math.floor, Math.random, etc.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation.
+Added others like charAt, isNaN() and parseInt().

 ## User Story